-- Ankura and others made several methodological errors.
+- 657. Second, and relatedly, the discounted cash flow (DCF) analyses performed by Ankura and others made several methodological errors.
 The DCF analysis conducted in those analyses all used discount rates in the 20-28% range, which would only have been appropriate if BEN had already obtained its charters, had at least some history of operating its new business plan, and was immediately ready to launch into the starting point in the projections.
 Since none of those things were true, a discount rate in the 40-60% range should have been utilized (or some other risk adjustment applied if using a lower discount rate). - 658.
 Moreover, several valuation analyses-most notably Ankura's-failed to spot the mathematical errors and inconsistencies in the projections BEN provided.
 For example, Ankura failed to apprehend the "very very, large math/logic" error identified by VRC in BEN's projections, namely, the failure to account for equity dilution and related costs in the projections.
-Similarly, Ankura's DCF analysis assigned all value to the terminal year projections provided by BEN, which unrealistically assumed over \$1 billion in cash flow in perpetuity, while failing to provide for the necessary maintenance capital expenditures to make that possible. - 659.
+Similarly, Ankura's DCF analysis assigned all value to the terminal year projections provided by BEN. - 659.
 Third, the comparable companies analyses of BEN performed at different times were flawed for similar reasons.
 Those analyses took BEN's projected income estimates at face value, ignoring execution risk, and then applied multiples based on established, publicly traded companies in the banking and finance industry.
-It was unreasonable to assume that BEN would generate nearly \$90 million of net income in year one-after having never turned a profit before-and rapidly grow to \$1.2 billion in net income by year five.

 And the valuation multiples utilized in the comparable analyses were derived from established companies that were not fairly comparable to BEN.
 Because such comparable companies analyses used unrepresentative multiples and unrealistic BEN estimates, the valuations spit out were wildly inaccurate.